LauraZJ/Election_Analysis/README.md

 !["county_vote_count_code"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/candidate_vote_count_code.png)

-You can see in the last three lines of the code (ab0ve), we have asked to print to the terminal and written to the .txt file.
+In the last three lines of the code (above), we have asked to print to the terminal and written to the .txt file.
 See the terminal output below

 !["candidate_count_terminal"](https://github.com/LauraZJ/Election_Analysis/blob/main/Resources/candidate_count_terminal.png)